MaxDedecke/CSCSystem/README.md

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different IDEs](https://vaadin.com/docs/latest/guide/step-by-step/importing) (Eclipse, IntelliJ IDEA, NetBeans, and VS Code).

+You will also need to install PGAdmin with the postgres listening on its default port.
+For finalizing the setup you would need to edit the application.properties file to insert your chosen credentials for the database connection.
 ## Deploying to Production

 To create a production build, call `mvnw clean package -Pproduction` (Windows),